Tous les Matins du Monde

-Tous les matins du monde (All the mornings of the world) is a 1991 French film based on the book of the same name by Pascal Quignard.
-Set during the reign of Louis XIV, the film shows the musician, Marin Marais, looking back on his young life when he was briefly a pupil of Monsieur de Sainte-Colombe, and features much music of the period, especially that for the viola da gamba.
-The title of the film is explained towards the end of the film; « Tous les matins du monde sont sans retour » ("all the mornings of the world never return") spoken by Marais in chapter XXVI of Quignard's novel when he learns of the death of Madeleine.
+Tous les matins du monde (English: "All The Mornings of The World") is a 1991 French film based on the book of the same name by Pascal Quignard.
+Set during the reign of Louis XIV, the film shows the musician Marin Marais looking back on his young life when he was briefly a pupil of Monsieur de Sainte-Colombe, and features much music of the period, especially that for the viola da gamba.
+The title of the film comes from words of the narrator in Quignard's novel.

 Background

 In the same year as the book's release, author Quignard, together with director Alain Corneau, adapted the novel for the film that starred Jean-Pierre Marielle, Gérard Depardieu, Anne Brochet and Guillaume Depardieu.

-The film revolves around the late-17th/early-18th-century composer Marin Marais's life as a musician, his mentor Monsieur de Sainte-Colombe and Sainte-Colombe's daughters.
+The film's central character, Marin Marais, was a French composer during the late-17th and early-18th centuries who wrote for the viol (viola da gamba), of which he was a master.
+The story revolves around his life as a musician and his relationship with his mentor Monsieur de Sainte-Colombe and Sainte-Colombe's daughters.
 The ageing Marais, played by Gérard Depardieu, narrates the story, while Depardieu's son Guillaume Depardieu plays the young Marais.
-The haunting sound of his instrument, the viol (viola da gamba), here played by Jordi Savall, is heard throughout the film and plays a major role in setting the mood.
-Though fictional, the story is based on historical characters, and what little is known about their lives is generally accurately portrayed.
+The haunting sound of his instrument, the viol, here played by Jordi Savall, is heard throughout the film and plays a major role in setting the mood.
+The story is based on historical characters.
+Although fictional, it generally respects what little is known about the lives of the characters and the worlds in which they lived.

-The film credits the scenes set in the salon of Louis XV as having been filmed in the Golden Gallery (Galerie dorée) of the Banque de France.
+The film was shot mainly at the Château Bodeau in Rougnat.
+The film credits the scenes set in the salon of Louis XV as having been filmed in the Golden Gallery (Galerie dorée) of the Banque de France in Paris.

 Described as a "crossover movie" with the music integrated into the story-line, Derek Malcolm saw Marielle's performance as "matching the music note for note".